 Focaccia With Grapes and Fresh Rosemary

-The Farmers Market in Maniago, Italy
+Focaccia From the Farmers Market in Maniago, Italy

-It is early Monday morning.
+It is an early Monday morning.
 The crisp autumn air is filled with the scents and sounds of the weekly farmers market.
 Locally caught fish glisten on beds of crushed ice.
 Large tan wheels of creamy, semi-soft, and crumbly cheeses are deftly being hewn into wedges.
-Fresh fruits perfume the air with their heady sweet fragrance, and baskets of still-warm bread entice with their aroma.
+Fresh fruits perfume the air with their heady sweet fragrance, and baskets of still-warm bread entice shoppers with their aroma.

 Maniago, in the province of Pordenone (in northeastern Italy), is the home of my oldest sister.
 Our family visited her several years ago, and the Monday market was a memorable part of our stay.